knitr::opts_chunk$set(cache = FALSE)

 object, here the scrambling index and the percent nucleotide difference,

-using the makeValueTibble()
+using the makeValueTibble() function.
+This operation

 reduces a pairwise matrix to the tree, by averaging all the pairs